 - 2 garlic cloves, peeled and very thinly sliced

-- 1-inch knob ginger root, peeled and very thinly sliced
+- 1-inch knob ginger, peeled and very thinly sliced

 - 4 scallions, trimmed and chopped